 Names are as important in Go as in any other language.
-In some cases they even have semantic effect: for instance, the visibility of a name outside a package is determined by whether its first character is upper case.
+In some cases they even have semantic effect: for instance, the visibility of a name outside its package is determined by the case of its first character.
 It's therefore worth spending a little time talking about naming conventions in Go programs.

-The convention that is used was to leave well-known legacy not-quite-words alone rather than try to figure out where the capital letters go.
-Atoi, Getwd, Chmod.
-Camelcasing works best when you have whole words to work with: ReadFile, NewWriter, MakeSlice.
+The convention is to leave well-known legacy not-quite-words alone rather than try to figure out where the capital letters go: Atoi, Getwd, Chmod.
+CamelCasing works best when you have whole words to work with: ReadFile, NewWriter, MakeSlice.